Accreditation and Authorizations

 State, Federal or Tribal Approval/Licensing

 Angelo State University adheres to the guidelines set forth by the Texas Tech University System and the Texas Higher Education Coordinating Board.
-An approved list of programs as well as the approved mission statement can be found here.
+Click here for an approved list of programs or to request an approved mission statement.

 Contact Information for Filing Complaints